gcallah/JohnGray/papers/callahan.md

 that "universal religions are incompatible with the truth of value-pluralism" (2000, p.
 21).
 But this means that well over one half of the world's population hold views that are incompatible with value-pluralism.
 And therefore Gray's preferred regime tolerates all of their ways of life just so long as they don't take their own religion's claim to universality all that seriously.
+(See Finnis 2011 for the case that there is no such incompatibility between value pluralism and universal religions.)

 That problem could be sidestepped, however: One could heartily agree with Gray that a *modus vivendi* political regime is the best course in our current circumstances, while rejecting his case for value pluralism.
 For instance, one might hold